Par For Cinderella Excerpt

 No sirree!

-Everything with him was on the up and up.
+Everything with Aidan was on the up and up.
 No doubts for him.
-Aidan would know if his woman really loved him.
-His instincts were razor sharp, and his instincts would shape his story.
-He would not go in search of love.
-Love would have to find him.
+He would know if his woman really loved him.
+His instincts were honed razor sharp, and his instincts would shape his story.
+He refused to go in search of love.
+Love would just have to find him.

 A slip of land appeared on the horizon, and Aidan spied what looked like a tour boat up ahead as he glided between an offshore island—Cypress Key from the dozens of satellite photos his acquisition team had provided—and a sandbar of roosting pelicans.
 Amazing albino pelicans he promised himself a closer look at later.

-The tour boat motored toward a marina on the mainland so that was the boat he followed.
+The tour boat motored toward a marina on the mainland so that was the boat he decided to follow.
 Shrimp trawlers littered the length of the gulf shoreline in both directions.

-The tour guide was female, though he based his judgment on the blonde ponytail at the back of her head.
-She turned to bid goodbye to her patrons and accept proffered tips.
-Her profile halted his exit from the runabout.
+The tour guide was female, though he based his judgment on the slight build and the blonde ponytail at the back of her head.
+As she turned to bid her patrons goodbye and accept proffered tips, her profile halted his exit from the runabout.
 Definitely female, no makeup, peaches-and-cream complexion, possible freckles—too hard to tell from the side—and emerald-green eyes.
 Or rather eye.
 If the right half of her face matched the left, he may be in for a real treat.

 Turn slightly so I can see you, sweetheart.

-The last guest to leave was a geriatric, white-haired patron in a pair of those hot-pink long shorts Aidan’s girlfriends called capris.
+The last guest to leave was a geriatric, white-haired patron clad in a pair of those hot-pink long shorts Aidan’s girlfriends called capris.
 He knew all about capris since too many of his previous dates accidentally left them behind after visits to his Palm Beach home.
 All the girls had eventually called and asked to come back and get them.
-When women were that obvious about seduction, he FedExed the capris back to them.
+When women were that obvious about seduction, Aidan FedExed their capris back to them.

 When the geriatric guest finally stopped talking and delivered a hug, the female guide seemed way too accommodating.
-The grandmother padded down the wooden dock toward her matching capri-wearing, white-haired friend in the parking lot.
-The blonde tour beauty shoved the bills in a pocket without counting her tips, and she blessedly turned.
+The grandmother tottered down the wooden dock to catch up with her matching capri-wearing, white-haired friend waiting in the parking lot.
+The blonde tour beauty shoved the bills in a pocket of her shorts without even counting her tips, and she blessedly turned.

-Yup.
-Lord be praised.
-The right side matched the left.
+The right profile matched the left.
 The effect was stunning.

-The beauty looked right at him.
-She’d no doubt sensed his boat’s arrival.
+The beauty gazed right at him, having no doubt sensed his boat’s arrival.
 No frown, though her eyes widened almost imperceptibly.
-If he hadn’t been staring into them, he may not have noticed.
-Maybe the slip was open for rental.
+If he hadn’t been staring into them, he might not have noticed.
+Maybe the boat space was open for rental.

 The blonde stole his breath.
-He wasn’t usually a go-after-blondes guy, except for the brief crush he’d had after meeting Rhett’s wife Lily, though she wasn’t yet Rhett’s when Aidan met her.
-He could make a second exception for this fresh-faced beauty.
+He wasn’t usually a go-after-blondes guy, except for the brief crush he’d had upon meeting Rhett’s wife Lily, though she wasn’t yet Rhett’s when Aidan made her acquaintance.
+He would make a second exception for this fresh-faced stunner.

 Her green eyes reminded him of twin emeralds, visible even from here.
-Eyes that bored into your soul and squeezed at your heart.
-Despite the desire tugging at his body, his faithful instinct suddenly cried out, This woman will be important to you.
+Eyes that bored into your soul and jostled your heart.
+Despite the desire tugging at his body, his faithful instinct suddenly cried out, Careful!
+This woman might end up important to you.

 His little tour guide hopped from a bench to the gunwale with grace and then tiptoed down the narrow ridge to the stern.
 He couldn’t help but grin at her athleticism and balance.
 Her eyes never left his, though his may have wandered down to her beautiful tanned legs and back up.